Jontom01/NarrativeMapper/README.md

 1. Create a .env file in your root directory (same folder where your script runs).

-2. Inside the .env file, add your OpenAPI key like this:
+2. Inside the .env file, add your OpenAI API key like this:

 ```dotenv
 OPENAI_API_KEY="your-api-key-here"